calemcme/CalemEAM/branches/r2.1.0/README.txt

 May 2008

 NOTE:
-Calem Community Edition is under CalemEAM Public License.
+Calem Community Edition is licensed under CalemEAM Public License.
 You must agree and comply with the license terms in order to use Calem Community Edition.